hadilq/log4k/README.md

 ```
 in common modules of Kotlin Multiplatform modules and applications.

+Snapshots of the development version are available in [Sonatype's snapshots repository](https://oss.sonatype.org/content/repositories/snapshots).

 Then in the `onCreate` method of your `Application` class setup it like this
 ```kotlin